ewang2002/ewang2002/README.md

 ## Hey There! 👋
 My name is Edward, a freshman at UCSD studying Mathematics-Computer Science in the mathematics department.

 There's not really much else for me to say, but feel free to look around!
-My Github profile showcases a subset of many small projects that I have worked on in the past year or so.
+My Github profile showcases a subset of many small projects that I have worked on in the past (few) year or so.

 ### 🔭 Current/Planned Projects
 <details>